aimeenhile/fall25-csc-bioinf/week3/report.md

 - Modify the codon code, add typehints

 ## 4. Modify CI and evaluate.sh file
-- Add system dependencies and Python dependencies so that CPython files are compiled
+- Add system dependencies so that CPython files are compiled
+- Add Python dependencies so that the source files are compiled and run correctly